trustdan/IBKR-API-Go-Python/README.md

 ## Disclaimer

 Trading involves risk.
 This software is for educational and informational purposes only.
 It is not intended as financial advice or a recommendation to trade.
 Use at your own risk.

+## Disclaimer and Risk Warning

+### Financial Disclaimer
+This software is provided strictly for educational and informational purposes only and is not financial advice.

+**IMPORTANT NOTICE:**
+- Trading options, futures, stocks, and other financial instruments involves substantial risk of loss and is not suitable for all investors.
+- Past performance is not indicative of future results.
+No representation is being made that any account will or is likely to achieve profits or losses similar to those discussed within this software or its documentation.
+- You should never trade with money you cannot afford to lose.
+- The author(s) and contributor(s) to this project are not registered investment advisors, brokers/dealers, financial analysts, financial advisors, or securities professionals.
+- The information provided in this software is not a substitute for professional financial advice.
+- Before engaging in any trading activity of any kind, you should consult with a licensed broker, financial advisor, or financial professional to determine the suitability of any investment.

+### Technical Requirements Disclaimer
+This software combines multiple complex technologies and requires substantial technical expertise:

+- **Programming Languages**: Requires proficiency in Python 3.8+, Go 1.20+, and understanding of asynchronous programming.
+- **Infrastructure**: Requires knowledge of Docker, containerization, and potentially Kubernetes for production deployments.
+- **Financial APIs**: Requires understanding of Interactive Brokers TWS API, market data formats, and order execution mechanics.
+- **Financial Concepts**: Requires solid understanding of options trading, vertical spreads, and risk management principles.

+It is strongly recommended that you consult with a developer who has expertise in these areas before attempting to deploy this system in any capacity beyond paper trading.
+Technical errors in implementation or deployment could result in unexpected behavior and financial loss.

+### Regulatory Compliance
+Users of this software are solely responsible for ensuring compliance with all applicable laws and regulations in their jurisdiction, including but not limited to:

+- Securities regulations
+- Tax laws
+- Trading rules and restrictions
+- Reporting requirements

+### No Liability
+The authors, contributors, and maintainers of this software expressly disclaim all liability for any direct, indirect, consequential, incidental, or special damages arising out of or in any way connected with the use of or inability to use this software.

+BY USING THIS SOFTWARE, YOU ACKNOWLEDGE THAT YOU HAVE READ THIS DISCLAIMER, UNDERSTAND IT, AND AGREE TO BE BOUND BY ITS TERMS.